 The right-doer will avoid those acts of personal pleasure and gratification which by their nature bring annoyance, pain, or suffering to others, no matter how insignificant those actions may appear to be.

-If a man is prompted to do a thing which he needs to conceal, and which he would not lawfully and frankly defend if it were examined of a witness, he should know by that, that it is a wrong act, and therefore to be abandoned without one further moment of consideration.
+If a man is prompted to do a thing which he needs to conceal, and which he would not lawfully and frankly defend if a witness examined it, he should know by that, that it is a wrong act, and therefore to be abandoned without one further moment of consideration.

 Word of the week – Sacrifice – a loss or something you give up, usually for the sake of a better cause.